THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 framing lumber

-The average cost to build a woodshed is $5,650, with individual project costs ranging from $500 - $30,000.
-By comparison, the average price to build a metal shed is around $800, and the average cost to build a resin shed kit is $700 - $900.
-Shed’s that cost upwards of $30,000+ often use specialty building materials like high-quality brick and specialty wood posts.
+The average cost to build your own shed in this way is $5,650, with individual project costs ranging from $500 - $30,000.
+By comparison, the average price to build a metal shed is around $800.
+And to consider an even higher price tag, the average cost to build a resin shed kit is $700 - $900.

 Related: Everything You Need to Know About Design Build